 Even if you don’t use your circular saw very often, it's still a good idea to give its blade a quick cleaning two or three times a year.
 Take the opportunity to closely examine the tip of each tooth on the blade.
-If many of the teeth are damaged or getting dull, consider sharpening or buying a new one.
+If a lot of the teeth are damaged or getting dull, consider sharpening or buying a new one.
 While plain steel saw blades can be sharpened (or at least touched up) with a triangular metal file, blades with carbide-tipped teeth must be professionally sharpened, although it's usually more cost-effective to buy a new blade.

 Choosing a Cleaning Solution

 There are several different cleaners you can use on saw blades.
 Some woodworkers favor a citrus cleaner, in large part because they can clean just about everything else around the house with the same product—a big bonus.
 Others use oven cleaners, but if you're like many people, you probably don't like cleaning your oven with that toxic stuff, let alone your saw blades.
 Furthermore, Freud, a major blade manufacturer, claims that oven cleaners can harm carbide tips and the binder that holds them in place.